gmichnikov/gmich/app/projects/better_signups/prds/lottery_prd.md

 ### Phase 10: During-Lottery State Handling

-- [ ] Add flag or state tracking for "lottery in progress"
+- [ ] Check `lottery_running` flag in all relevant views
-- [ ] Update UI to show "in progress" message
+- [ ] Update UI to show "Lottery in progress..." message when flag is True
-- [ ] Block all actions during execution
+- [ ] Block all actions during execution (entry, removal, editing)
-- [ ] Clear state when lottery completes
+- [ ] Ensure flag is cleared when lottery completes (handled in Phase 6)

 ### Phase 11: Post-Lottery Behavior